project-akri/akri/docs/customizing-akri-installation.md

 ### Adding additional Configurations manually
-An additional Configuration can also be added to an existing Akri installation using the same process of using `helm template` to generate a Configuration and then using kubectl to apply it as in the ["Generating, modifying, and applying a Configuration yaml"](#generating-modifying-and-applying-a-configuration-yaml) section above.
+An additional Configuration can also be added to an existing Akri installation using the same process of using `helm template` to generate a Configuration and then using kubectl to apply it as in the ["Generating, modifying, and applying a Configuration yaml"](#generating-modifying-and-applying-a-custom-configuration) section above.

 ## Deleting a Configuration from a cluster
 If an operator no longer wants Akri to discover devices defined by a Configuration, they can delete the Configuration